VarunNaik2001/arkham-leads-finder/README.md

 2. Navigate to term-arkham-explorer folder in terminal and run 'npm install' command

-3. In index.js change parameters and parameter settings if needed.
+3. In index.js, change parameters and parameter configurations if needed.
 For complete list of parameters and settings, visit the Arkham API Notion page above

 # running program
 1. To run program, navigate to term-arkham-explorer folder in terminal and run 'node index.js' command